Ultrasonography of chronic venous insufficiency of the legs: History

 The Doppler effect was first described by Christian Doppler in 1843.
-Nearly forty years later in 1880, the piezoelectric effect was discovered and confirmed by Pierre and Jacques Curie.
+Nearly forty years later, in 1880, the piezoelectric effect was discovered and confirmed by Pierre and Jacques Curie.
 Both of these findings were used in the development of ultrasonography.
 The first ultrasound was applied to the human body for medical purposes by Dr. George Ludwig, University of Pennsylvania, in the late 1940s.

 The use of ultrasonography in medicine soon followed in different locations around the world.
 In the mid-1950s more research was undertaken by Professor Ian Donald et al., in Glasgow, which advanced the practical technology and applications of ultrasound.
 In 1963, in France, Léandre Pourcelot started on his thesis, which was presented in 1964, and used pulsed Doppler for blood flow calculation as its subject.
 This was followed up by Peronneau in 1969.
-Dr. Gene Strandness and the bio-engineering group at the University of Washington who conducted research on Doppler ultrasound as a diagnostic tool for vascular disease, published their first work in 1967.
+Dr. Gene Strandness and the bioengineering group at the University of Washington, who conducted research on Doppler ultrasound as a diagnostic tool for vascular disease, published their first work in 1967.
 The first report published about the venous system appeared around 1967–1968.
-A few years later in 1977, Claude Franceschi published the very first book about vascular ultrasonography, L’investigation vasculaire par ultrasonographie Doppler.
+A few years later, in 1977, Claude Franceschi published the very first book about vascular ultrasonography, L’investigation vasculaire par ultrasonographie Doppler.